sourabhsalvis2-sketch/eFootball_TestO/readme.md

 npm run dev
 ```

-The frontend dev server runs on http://localhost:5173 by default and proxies API calls to the backend.
+The frontend dev server runs on http://localhost:5173 and connects to the remote backend at https://efootball-backend-lsv5.onrender.com

+2. **Backend API (Already Deployed)**

+The backend is deployed and running at: https://efootball-backend-lsv5.onrender.com
+- No need to run it locally
+- All API calls are automatically routed to the remote server

 ## 🎯 Build publishable frontend files